 the unequal virtual war with computer tycoons for the global freedom and equal

+rights.
 There’s an accepted definition for professional trespassers.
 They’re

 called crackers (from the English word “to crack”).
 I’ll use

+the words in their original meaning.
 Such hackers as R.Stallman, mentioned above, create modern IT.
 Many of them

 have firm ideological principles.
 I don’t mean to say that they stick